Javadyakuza/Octus-Integration-Guide/EVER-to-EVM.md

 | gas_back_address | addresse to send the change back                             |
 | payload          | operational payload, see [concepts](./concepts.md#Payloads). |

-> NOTE : gas_back_address will be the our address if we were paying the [operations](./concepts.md#evm-network-operations) gas fees in target evm network with ever and will be the event closer [address](./addresses.md)
+> NOTE : gas_back_address will be the our address if we were paying the [operations](./concepts.md#evm-network-operations) gas fees in target evm network with ever.

 ### > NOTE : if we were paying the [operations](./concepts.md#evm-network-operations) gas fees in target evm network with ever the next step is not needed, this is determined in payload.

-> ### NOTE : with attaching proper payload to `wrap` function it deploys the event contract automatically.

 - 2 - releasing `WEVER` in the evm network by calling the `saveWithdrawAlien` :